 Ad-Blocking on YouTube

 YouTube is popular for watching videos and music, but constant ads can be annoying.
-Poper Blocker’s “Hide ads on YouTube videos” feature can block ads on Chrome or Edge so seniors can enjoy watching videos from these browsers without interruptions from these misleading or harmful ads.
+Poper Blocker’s YouTube ad blocker feature lets seniors enjoy watching videos on Chrome or Edge without interruptions from misleading or harmful ads.

 hide ads on youtube videos with poper blocker